 The resort offers a wide range of activities such as diving, snorkelling and trekking.
 Complimentary boat transfers are available.

-There is so must to do in Kota Kinabalu with loads of resorts, restaurants, activities and bars to keep you busy.
-Kinabalu is the place to go if you want to relax on the beach or island hop with much more to do.
+Finally, there is so must to do in Kota Kinabalu with loads of resorts, restaurants, activities and bars to keep you busy.
+Kota Kinabalu is the place to go if you want to relax on the beach or island hop with much more to do.